A self-organizing team is a group of professionals who make their own decisions about how to best manage and complete work.

 Finally, mentoring is also a crucial step in terms of self-organization.
 Even if a team has become good at it, it’s still likely that they will need ongoing support, especially if some unknown challenges arise before them.
 The line between self-organization and anarchy is thin, so to make sure teams don’t cross it, it’s a good idea to keep a mentor around them.
 This responsibility can go to the Agile coach or a senior team member who has expressed leadership skills to keep the right balance within the team.

-Self-organizing teams are essential in Agile because they contribute to fast and frequent value delivery to the market.
+Self-organization is an essential trait of Agile teams because they contribute to fast and frequent value delivery to the market.
 This happens because, in an Agile environment, team members are left to freely exert their expertise on a given topic without being micromanaged.
 In addition, respecting individual skills increases team members’ motivation, improving their efficiency and contributing to the faster and more frequent release of working solutions to end customers.

 Another difference is that Agile teams are highly cross-functional while traditional teams create functional silos.
 Usually, this creates more dependencies between them, slowing down work processes.